Health Insurance for Autoimmune Diseases in India | PolicyX

 • Increasing medical expenses over time

 Delaying health insurance decreases the chances that you will be able to obtain coverage.
-As several autoimmune illnesses progress over time, by the time the patient has been diagnosed with the disease, it is possible that your new application would be denied or will be subject to significant restrictions by an insurer.
+As several autoimmune illnesses progress over time, by the time a patient is diagnosed, a new application might be denied or subject to significant restrictions by an insurer.

 Buying a health insurance plan early ensures uninterrupted coverage, protects your insurability, and prevents financial stress if an autoimmune disease is diagnosed in the future.